“Once a low-risk woman has a cesarean delivery, she will never have a low-risk pregnancy again.” (source? Lisa is this your own quote?)

 - Fear of medical litigation

-- Belief that c-section prevents trauma and damage to the pelvic floor
+- Belief that C-section prevents trauma and damage to the pelvic floor

-- Belief that c-section is less traumatic to the baby
+- Belief that C-section is less traumatic to the baby

-- Convenience to care provider and mother
+- Convenience for the care provider and mother

 - Low tolerance of anything less than the perfect birth outcome